isovector/reasonablypolymorphic.com/posts/2016-04-12-elm-is-wrong.markdown

 shame that Elm is so terrible from a PL standpoint.
 Its rendering primitives are state-of-the-art, and I really wanted to like it despite myself.

 Too bad.
-Really wanting to like it isn't enough to actually like it.
+As it turns out that really wanting to like Elm isn't enough to actually like Elm.

 [announce]: http://elm-lang.org/blog/announce/0.7
 [direct]: https://github.com/elm-lang/elm-compiler/issues/38#issuecomment-116748295